 In the pursuit of our dreams, we can very easily get caught up in all the work we have to do to realize them.
-And although this is important, its only half the strategy we need to apply.
-The other half is rejuvenation, rest and unwinding.
+And although this is important, it's only half the strategy we need to apply.
+The other half is rejuvenation, rest, and unwinding.
 Being tired isn’t a mistake.
 Therefore, taking some time off is critical for any person determined to become a success.

 When can you do your best work?

-After you have gone for a 4 hour bike ride?
-At 1 A.M. after giving a 5 hour lecture?
+After you have gone for a 4-hour bike ride?
+At 1 A.M. after giving a 5-hour lecture?
 When feeling stressed out and overwhelmed?

 Would you want to be flown by a stressed and overwhelmed airline pilot?

-The only time you can do your best work, is when your body is well rested.
+The only time you can do your best work is when your body is well-rested.
 Also when your mind is settled or clear of unnecessary distractions.
 Most people achieve this state in the morning after a good night’s sleep.

 You want to realize your goals.
-But you don’t want to hurt yourself in the process, if you can avoid it.
+But you don’t want to hurt yourself in the process if you can avoid it.

-And with that, here are 3 reasons why, you should strategically plan rest into your daily routine.
+And with that, here are 3 reasons why you should strategically plan rest into your daily routine.

 How many road accidents are a result of drivers who fell asleep behind the wheel?
 Imagine operating heavy machinery and falling asleep on the job.

 Rest when you are tired.
 You shouldn’t even dare to perform heart surgery after doing 600 push-ups.
-No explanation needed.
+No explanation is needed.

 If you are a problem solver or person with ambition, you can easily relate to this.
 How many problems have you been able to solve after having a good night’s sleep?

 Your mind works in ways that can surprise you from time to time.
 Developing new insight or perspective is crucial to overcoming obstacles.
 Many times you gain these insights by having different people look at the problem.
-And sometimes, you gain insight by getting good night’s sleep.
+And sometimes, you gain insight by getting a good night’s sleep.

-Tackling a problem having been well rested is an effective strategy used by many top performers.
+Tackling a problem having been well-rested is an effective strategy used by many top performers.

 These aren’t the only reasons why you should take resting seriously.
-For instance staying healthy is also a good enough reason to not ignore rest and sleep.
+For instance, staying healthy is also a good enough reason to not ignore rest and sleep.